jcervas/class-cmu-84-721/syllabus.md

 ### Class in America

 - Franko, William W., and Christopher Witko.
 2023.
 “Unions, Class Identification, and Policy Attitudes.”
-The Journal of Politics 85(2): 553–567. https://www.journals.uchicago.edu/doi/10.1086/722347 (Accessed August 15, 2023).
+The Journal of Politics 85(2): 553–567. https://www.journals.uchicago.edu/doi/10.1086/722347.

 ### Race and Ethnicity

 - Lizama, Jimmy.
 2023.
 “The Trump administration’s framing of the MS-13 gang: narrowing the borders of belonging with homeland maternity.”
-Communication and Critical/Cultural Studies: 1–17. https://www.tandfonline.com/doi/full/10.1080/14791420.2023.2236187 (Accessed August 13, 2023).
+Communication and Critical/Cultural Studies: 1–17. https://www.tandfonline.com/doi/full/10.1080/14791420.2023.2236187.
 - Slaughter, Christine, Chaya Crowder, and Christina Greer.
 2023.
 “Black Women: Keepers of Democracy, the Democratic Process, and the Democratic Party.”
-Politics & Gender: 1–20. https://www.cambridge.org/core/journals/politics-and-gender/article/black-women-keepers-of-democracy-the-democratic-process-and-the-democratic-party/8372A741075812D0AC7ACDDA5C871E19 (Accessed August 14, 2023).
+Politics & Gender: 1–20. https://www.cambridge.org/core/journals/politics-and-gender/article/black-women-keepers-of-democracy-the-democratic-process-and-the-democratic-party/8372A741075812D0AC7ACDDA5C871E19.

 ### Judiciary

 - Bonica, Adam, and Maya Sen. 2021.
 The Judicial Tug of War: How Lawyers, Politicians, and Ideological Incentives Shape the American Judiciary.
 New York: Cambridge University Press.
+  + Introduction: The Tug of War Over the American Judiciary Summary of Our Argument (EVERYONE)
+  + The “American Aristocracy”
+  + The Bar, Self-Regulation, and Judicial Capture
+  + Politicians, Their Interests, and the Judicial Tug-of-War
+  + Political Incentives and Politicization in the Federal Courts
+  + Politicization in the States and Across Judicial Selection Mechanisms
+  + The Politics of Judicial Reform
+  + The Tug of War, Polarization, and Judicial Conflict
+  + Conclusion: American Courts in Times of Increasing Polarization (EVERYONE)

+### State Politics

+- Kousser, Thad.
+2004.
+Term Limits and the Dismantling of State Legislative Professionalism.
+Cambridge: Cambridge University Press.
+  + The Many Designs Of American State Legislatures, Introduction, Narratives of Change in Six States (EVERYONE)
+  + The Stability of Leadership: How Long Does “First among Equals” Last?
+  + The Role of Committees: Independent Actors or Agents?
+  + Patterns in Legislative Achievement
+  + Bargaining between the Legislative and Executive Branches
+  + The Production of Policy Innovation
+  + Conclusions
+  + Epilogue: Adaptations to Term Limits (EVERYONE)

+### Electoral Systems

+- Shugart, M.S., and R. Taagepera.
+2017.
+Votes from Seats: Logical Models of Electoral Systems.
+Cambridge University Press.
+(EVERYONE)
+  + Introduction: How Electoral Systems Matter – for Politics and for the Scientific Study Thereof
+  + Components of Simple Electoral Systems
+  + Components of Complex and Composite Electoral Systems
+  + Conclusion: Substance and Method

+### Participation

+- Unequal and Unrepresented
+  + 1. Introduction
+  + 2. What Do We Mean by Political Voice?
+Does Equal Voice Matter?
+  + 3. The Roots of Citizen Participation: The Civic Voluntarism Model
+  + 4. Who Exercises Political Voice?
+  + 5. The Noisy and the Silent: Divergent Preferences and Needs
+  + 6. Do Digital Technologies Make a Difference?
+  + 7. Social Movements and Ordinary Recruitment
+  + 8. Who Sings in the Heavenly Chorus?
+The Shape of the Organized Interest System (with Philip E. Jones)
+  + 9. Representing Interests through Organizational Activity (with Philip E. Jones)
+  + 10. Growing Economic Inequality and Its (Partially) Political Roots
+  + 11. Has It Always Been This Way?
+  + 12. Can We Do Anything about It?
+  + 13. Unequal Voice in an Unequal Age

+- THE MACRO POLITY
+  + A Model of the Macro Polity (EVERYONE)
+  + Presidential Approval
+  + Expectations and Political Response: The Character of Intelligence of the American Electorate
+  + Macropartisanship: The Permanent Memory of Party Performance
+  + Decomposing Partisan Change
+  + Public Opinion
+  + Elections
+  + Public Opinion and Policy Making
+  + A Governing System: Laws and Public Opinion
+  + Part III American Politics as a System (EVERYONE)
+    * American Macro Politics: A System Model
+    * The Macro Polity and Democratic Performance

+- Stimson, James A. 2015.
+Tides of Consent: How Public Opinion Shapes American Politics.
+2nd edition.
+New York, NY: Cambridge University Press.
+  + Opinion Flows
+  + What the Public Wants of Government
+  + Left and Right Movements in Preference
+  + The Great Horse Race: Finding Meaning in Presidential Campaigns
+  + Between the Campaigns: Public Approval and Disapproval of Government
+  + On Politics at the Margin

+- Hopkins, David A. 2017.
+Red Fighting Blue: How Geography and Electoral Rules Polarize American Politics.
+1st ed.
+Cambridge University Press.
+  + A Nation Votes, Ohio Decides
+  + Solid States: The Regional Bases of the American Parties
+  + The Geographic Roots of Party Strength and Cohesion
+  + Mapping the Cultural Battlefield: How Social Issues Fuel the Regional Divide
+  + Regional Polarization and Partisan Change in the U.S. Congress
+  + Rural Red, Big-City Blue, and the Pivotal Purple Midwest
+  + A Locked-Up Nation

+- Zingher, Joshua N. 2022.
+Political choice in a polarized America : how elite polarization shapes mass behavior.
+New York, NY: Oxford University Press.
+- 1. America the Polarized
+- 2. Mass Opinion in Context—How Elite Polarization Has Shaped Political Behavior
+- 3. Elite Polarization and Americans’ Perceptions of the Political Parties
+- 4. Measuring Policy Orientations and Political Sophistication
+- 5. A Test of the Recursive Relationship between Policy Orientations and Partisanship
+- 6. The Relationships between Policy Orientations, Partisanship, and Vote Choice
+- 7. A Test of How Elite Polarization Shapes Mass Political Behavior
+- 8. How Political Sophistication Shapes Responses to Elite Polarization
+- 9. The Implications of Our Polarized Politics